FAQ's for Faculty

 - The CLA has issued an Accommodation ID Card to each student who has provided the appropriate disability documentation to become a client and eligible for academic accommodations.
 This card identifies the student as a client of the CLA and lists the accommodations for which the student is eligible.

 - If an instructor is approached by a student who has an Accommodation ID Card from the CLA verifying that he/she is a qualified individual with a disability and lists recommended accommodations, we request the instructor take the time to set an appointment to discuss the accommodations that are required and how best to facilitate those.
 Only when a student provides faculty with the ID card are the faculty to provide accommodation.
 When the student shows the ID card, most of the accommodations listed on the card will be provided through the CLA.
-If not, Dr. Debbie Fischer, the CLA Director, will discuss further needed accommodations that may require the instructor’s assistance.
+If not, Lynne Branham, the CLA Director, will discuss further needed accommodations that may require the instructor’s assistance.

 - If a student does not have an Accommodation ID Card and claims to have a disability, the instructors should not provide any accommodation.
 The CLA is the office designated by the University to verify a qualified disability and ensure accommodation.
 This provides legal protection for the faculty member and the University.
 Please refer the student to the CLA.